 - For independent research proposal, must speak with the Scholarship Administrator All proposed undertakings must receive credits

 - Propose a career-related, credit-worthy internship or conduct independent research for a thesis or dissertation proposal.

 - Graduates may apply for the scholarships for a study abroad language program in conjunction with an independent research or internship.

 - Good academic standing

 Study Proposal (Undergraduate)

 Applicants shall select a credit-worthy study abroad program relevant to their career goals that is a minimum of five weeks.
-Applicants participating in a study program must provide a copy of a course description that gives the dates will be conducted as an attachment to their Academic Credit Signature Page.
+Applicants participating in a study program must provide a copy of a course description and the dates of the program.
+This should be attached to their Academic Credit Signature Page.
 Approval for course credit acceptance must be obtained from the Study Abroad Office.
 An SAO representative must sign the Credit Signature Form.

 Note: Undergraduates interested in conducting "independent study" must speak with the scholarship administrator (Cristina Lagnese, email@example.com, 412-624-6159) for review before submitting their application.

 Applicants shall propose a career-related, credit-worthy internship or an independent research project.
 Graduates may apply for the scholarships for a study abroad language program in conjunction with an independent research or internship.